 All applications received will be subject to an initial review of eligibility against our guidelines and conditions, as outlined in the grant application handbook.
 Applications which do not adhere to these conditions will be rejected at this stage.

 Some common reasons applications are rejected during initial review include: incorrect or incomplete application, non-adherence to application guidelines and/or our terms and conditions, project falling outside our research remit, failure to comply with all of our policies including animal research and tobacco-industry funding, and unrealistic levels of funding requested.

 All applications which pass initial review will be sent to the Worldwide Cancer Research Scientific Advisory Committee for preliminary triage.
-Applications considered by the committee to be scientifically sound and of sufficient merit to warrant further assessment will be forwarded for peer review.
+Applications considered by the committee to meet the criteria of our Research Strategy, and likely to be competitive for funding, will be forwarded for external peer review.

 Applicants whose applications are rejected following preliminary triage will be notified as soon as possible.
 Please note, we are not in a position to provide feedback at this stage and we will not enter into any discussion or debate surrounding the issue.

 The principal investigator on an application rejected at the preliminary triage review stage of a grant round cannot submit an application in the next grant round.
 Furthermore, the same project cannot be submitted by another principal investigator.

 Applications passing the preliminary triage will be sent out to external peer reviewers for full review.
 We endeavour to get two external reviews for each application.

 All applications that include proposals to use mammals with special protection under UK law (cats, horses, dogs and non-human primates) will undergo an additional layer of peer review by the UK’s National Centre for the 3Rs (https://www.nc3rs.org.uk/) for an expert assessment of animal welfare.
 Our full animal research policy is available here.